marianoai/Dragon-Ball-Game/README.md

 ### Score
 1) You'll get points when Goku gets a Dragon Ball.
 Catch them soon and you'll get more points.

+2) Avoid touching screen bounds or you'll lose points.

-2) With each trapped ball, the difficulty is increased, so Goku will move faster and will be more difficult to control, but you'll get more points for catching the next ball.
+3) With each trapped ball, the difficulty is increased, so Goku will move faster and will be more difficult to control, but you'll get more points for catching the next ball.

 ***Enjoy the game!***